 Nah, 'girl' is any woman 15 years younger than the speaker.
 The same way my 70-year-old relatives talk about a 50-year-old as 'such a nice young man'.

 I don’t know.
-This whole world is topsy turvy when I’ve got 20 year old girls calling me “dude” and guys much shorter than me calling me “buddy.”
+This whole world is topsy turvy when I’ve got 20 year old girls calling me “dude” and guys much shorter and younger than me calling me “buddy.”
 You’d still get a glass cracked on your head if you say that to another man where I’m from.
 It’s like calling someone “friend” or “homeboy” making quotation marks with both your hands at someone right before you spit at and smack them across the face.
 That term was always considered insulting in any context.
 You never call someone that.

 ‘Dude’? or ‘buddy’?